 Is it OK to take photographs of the Buddha image?
 Should you scurry out quickly when monks enter?
 Some travelers scurry out quickly rather than risk some grave faux pas in a sacred space.

 Unless you're a Buddhist — and putting on a few bracelets as you travel through Southeast Asia doesn't count — the whole scene can be a bit confusing.
-Just when you've begun to feel at ease, an old monk starts banging a gong loudly and sends you scrambling in a fight-or-flight panic for your shoes.
+Just when you've begun to feel at ease, an old monk starts banging a gong loudly and sends you scrambling in a fight-or-flight panic for your shoes outside.

 Visiting Thailand Temples